Ranger054/Aurora-Assistant-/README.md

 Aurora is a virtual assistant created using the C++ programming language.

-Features:
+Changelog:
-1. Solving geometric problems (calculating volume, etc.).
+1. Solving geometric problems 2 (surface area, volume of prism).
-2. Solving mathematical problems (roots, powers, logarithms).
+2. Solving mathematical problems 3 (trygonometry added).
 3. Translation from ASCII tables.
 4. Calculating processor temperature.
 5. Calculating time on a PC.
+6. Interface has been upgraded.

 Platform Support:
 Note: Aurora is designed for Windows only.